Iger back on top in a Disney plot twist that few saw coming

 Iger separated completely with Disney near the end of last year after remaining onboard for two years as executive chairman, helping to guide Chapek and to guarantee a smooth transition.

-That transition was anything but smooth and on Sunday, Iger agreed to a two year contract to redirect Disney's trajectory and to find a help new leader.
+That transition was anything but smooth and on Sunday, Iger agreed to a two year contract to redirect Disney's trajectory and to help find a new chief executive.

 Iger was Disney's public face for 15 years as chief executive before handing the job off to Chapek in 2020, a stretch in which he compiled a string of victories lauded in the entertainment industry and by Disney fans.